natelewis/edwin-the-assistant/README.md

 After that, update the config file for what client you want to use and restart Edwin.

+## The Config File

+Upon running Edwin the first time a default config file will be placed in the root directory of the application.
+You then can change the config json and restart your server at any point.
+To use a different config file you can specify EDWIN_CONFIG environment variable to point at the new config file.

 ## Standalone Mic And Speaker

 Talk to Edwin like a Google Home or Amazon Alexa.